3 Requirements For Natural Selection

 The Interplay of the Three Pillars: A Synergistic Process

-For example, consider a population of beetles with varying colors.
+As an example, consider a population of beetles with varying colors.
 Some are green, some are brown.
 If there's no variation in color, natural selection cannot act.
 If the color is not heritable, any advantage a brown beetle might have in a certain environment wouldn't be passed on to its offspring.
 And if brown beetles don't reproduce more successfully than green beetles in that environment, there's no selective pressure driving a color change in the population.
 Only when all three elements are present can natural selection operate and lead to evolutionary change.

 Frequently Asked Questions (FAQ)